ashishbindra2/workshop/docs/python_3.8.md

 6. reversed dictionary
 7. syntax warning

-## python 3.8 version enhasment  related to f-string:
+## python 3.8 version enhasment  related to f-string

 * We can use `=` symbol f-string for self documentating expressions and it is useful for debugging purposes.

     ```py